 A small number of picnic tables are available near the park entrance and next to the park office.

-Restrooms are located at the park office, these are also ADA compliant.
+ADA compliant restrooms are located at the park office.
 The park office and campgrounds are located 5 miles into the preserve from the front gate.
-A full facility ADA accessible bathhouse is located at the family campground.
-The closest bathroom to the equestrain (horse) campground is at the park office.
+A full-facility ADA accessible bathhouse is located at the family campground.
+The closest bathroom to the equestrian campground is at the park office.